 For most authors, they have more time than money, so the answer is obvious.

 So let’s get you started on spending your time and money wisely to save on the cost of editing a book.

 1. You absolutely need beta readers

-But it is by far the best way to get feedback on your book’s plot and also your use of grammar, spelling, and punctuation.
+But it is by far the best way to get feedback on your book’s plot and your use of grammar, spelling, and punctuation.

 Think of them as your free quality control team.
-The more of them you have, the more input you will get back.
+The more you have, the more input you will get back.

 I get a lot of authors asking me where they can find beta readers.
 Well, there is no magic fountain where you can wish them onto your book.